matthewzar/Public-Portfolio/README.md

 ## Team Projects (NDA-covered IP)
 These are works done with a full-time production team.
 Generally, they are protected IP and will therefore only contain publicly-available screenshots and descriptions.
  - Android Game Lobby.
- 	- Think of a mobile app store, with per-company branding and theming.
+ 	- Think of a mobile app store, with per-company custom branding and theming.
  - Alchemy Games.
 	- Alchemy was the game engine used.
  	- Delivered games include Thunderstruck, Ladies Night, Goddess of Egypt, Aztec Queen, and Spring Break.
  - Octane Game Engine.
  	- Creating an in-house game engine (Octane).
 Not unlike Construct 2 or Unreal, just more focused on casino games.
+	- My primary contribution was on the dynamic layout sub-engine - a set of relationships between UI elements that rearrange the game to fit any screen.

 ## Solo In-house Tools (NDA-covered IP)
 Tools created - either in my spare time or under instruction - that helped make production easier/better/faster but will not (or cannot) be made public.
- - JLog - a tiny desktop toolbar for seamless, rapid, JIRA interaction.
+ - JLog - an unobtrusive (tiny) desktop toolbar for seamless, rapid, JIRA interaction.
  - Forge - Game prototyping layout generator.
 Let artists experiment with how game assets would interact, without any code.

 ## Mini Projects
 Mini projects are typically programs made for fun, or to learn/practice a very specific concept.
 Some entries are basically programming exercises from websites, others are more independent.
 Here are some examples of what will eventually belong here:
- - [CodeWars](https://www.codewars.com/users/Anarki) - solutions and authored Katas (the more interesting ones at least).
+ - [CodeWars](https://www.codewars.com/users/Anarki) - solutions and authored Katas.
  - [Project Euler](https://projecteuler.net/) solutions
  - Hackathon-style programs.
 Generally written fast and for fun.
 	 - [Minesweeper](Fun-And-Games/Minesweeper/README.md)